netwerk-digitaal-erfgoed/project-organisations-datasets/harvest-code/README.md

 Harvesters are configured in the configuration file in the conf/ directory.
 Variables such as output files and adresses of API's are specified in these configuration files.

-The commands for running each harvester are: sh run_CKAN.sh conf/configCKAN.parameters sh run_OAI.sh conf/configOAI.parameters
+The commands for running each harvester are:
-sh run_SPARQL.sh conf/configCNL.parameters
+* sh run_SPARQL.sh conf/configCNL.parameters
+* sh run_OAI.sh conf/configOAI.parameters
+* sh run_CKAN.sh conf/configCKAN.parameters
-sh run_CNL.sh conf/configCNL.parameters
+* sh run_CNL.sh conf/configCNL.parameters